drhelius/MicroHack/walkthrough/challenge-2/solution.md

         - name: Build with dotnet
           run: dotnet build --no-restore

 Now hit *Commit changes* to save the workflow.
-In the dialoge, leave the fields as is and hit *Commit changes*.
+In the dialog, leave the fields as is and hit *Commit changes*.

 ![image](./img/challenge-2-commitworkflow.jpg)